(indacaterol and glycopyrrolate) Inhalation Powder, for Oral Inhalation

 Know the medicines you take.
 Keep a list of your medicines with you and show it to your healthcare provider and pharmacist when you get a new medicine.

 How should I use UTIBRON NEOHALER?

-Read the step-by-step instructions for using UTIBRON NEOHALER at the end of this Medication Guide.
+Read the step-by-step instructions for using UTIBRON NEOHALER at the end of this Patient Information leaflet.

 - Do not use UTIBRON NEOHALER unless your healthcare provider has taught you how to use the inhaler and you understand how to use it correctly.

 - Use UTIBRON NEOHALER exactly as your healthcare provider tells you to use it.
 Do not use UTIBRON NEOHALER more often than prescribed for you.

 - Do not swallow UTIBRON capsules.
 Only use UTIBRON capsules with the UTIBRON NEOHALER inhaler.

 - Use 1 UTIBRON capsule inhaled through the NEOHALER inhaler 2 times each day (1 capsule in themorning and 1 capsule in the evening).